-I have looked at so many different options; from straight bank transfers, to having family or friends carry cash to us, to switching US banks for lower rates and more to try and make the process a little more affordable and easy.
-Transferwise has totally changed our ability to send and receive money!
+I have looked at so many different options; from straight bank transfers to having family or friends carry cash to us, to switching US banks for lower rates and more to try and make the process a little more affordable and easy.
+Wise has totally changed our ability to send and receive money!

 As you can see in the example used above, both transactions are made locally which avoids the hefty international bank fees.